 Also known as wormhole welds, porosity defects occur when there is an entrapment of air or gas bubbles in the weld.
 The welding process often generates gases like hydrogen, carbon dioxide, and steam.
 A cross-section of porous weld beads often resembles a sponge with an accumulation of trapped air bubbles.

 - Gas Porosity.
-This is a small, spherical-shaped cavity generated as a result of trapped gases.
+This is a small, spherical-shaped cavity generated from trapped gases.
 The various forms include surface pores, elongated cavities, linear porosity, etc.

 - Worm Holes.
 These are elongated or tubular cavities formed during the solidification of trapped gases.
 You can see them as single holes or a group of holes throughout the weld surface.